hacl-star/hacl-star/README.md

 For convenience, C code for our verified primitives has already been extracted and is available in [snapshots/hacl-c](snapshots/hacl-c).
-To build the library, you need a modern C compiler.
+To build the library, you need a modern C compiler and, preferably, CMake.

 [INSTALL.md]: https://github.com/mitls/hacl-star/INSTALL.md